luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 # {{ page.title }}

+**WARNING**: We just pushed an update to our Github that makes all of this way easier.
+We are in the process of updating this article accordingly.

+In the meantime, the instructions below will not work with our current Master of our Github.
+We're updating it today 22 April 2020.
+(2:27pm MT)

 In this tutorial, you'll learn how to detect faces in realtime, even on a low-powered Raspberry Pi.
 I'll introduce you to the OpenVINO model zoo and running models from this 'zoo'.

 ![model image](/images/tutorials/pretrained_model/previewout2.png)